bary12/Nikud/README.template.md

 If Brainfuck wasn't enough for you, get used to programming with tiny diacritics that cram together in the width of a single character.

 Nikud is an esoteric stack-based programming language based solely on the Hebrew [Niqqud](https://en.wikipedia.org/wiki/Niqqud) diacritics.
 All other characters are ignored.
+[Try it Online](https://bary12.github.io/esolangs/nikud/)

 ## Examples